-There is a marked separation in the time between acceptance and matriculation into the MAC Program.
-During this period, students often interact with University faculty and staff members and may be participating in MAC Program sponsored events.
+There is a marked separation in the time between acceptance and matriculation into the MSM Program.
+During this period, students often interact with University faculty and staff members and may be participating in MSM Program sponsored events.
 This policy reflects the period after acceptance and before matriculation.
 Admitted students must notify us immediately should an incident related to any of these events occur.
 All admitted students are required to:

-- Maintain a strong level of academic performance (equal to or above the level of performance that existed at the time of MAC admission offer). - Conduct him/herself in a highly professional and ethical manner in every aspect of the admissions process and structured-recruiting process.
-This includes all interactions with the internal and external constituents of the MAC Program. - Know and comply with all MAC Program and University policies and all course rules and requirements. - Promptly notify the MAC Office in writing of any criminal charge, any disposition of a criminal charge, or any school, college, or university disciplinary action, or any type of military discharge other than an honorable discharge that occurs at any time after submission of the responses to the campus safety questions (including both prior to matriculation and during enrollment as a student in the MAC Program).
+- Maintain a strong level of academic performance (equal to or above the level of performance that existed at the time of MSM admission offer). - Conduct him/herself in a highly professional and ethical manner in every aspect of the admissions process and structured-recruiting process.
+This includes all interactions with the internal and external constituents of the MSM Program. - Know and comply with all MSM Program and University policies and all course rules and requirements. - Promptly notify the MSM Program Office in writing of any criminal charge, any disposition of a criminal charge, or any school, college, or university disciplinary action, or any type of military discharge other than an honorable discharge that occurs at any time after submission of the responses to the campus safety questions (including both prior to matriculation and during enrollment as a student in the MSM Program).
 Failure to provide notification will be grounds to deny or withdraw admission or will be grounds for dismissal after enrollment. - Provide all official undergraduate and graduate transcripts for any attended institution; including bachelor's degree conferred status, prior to the first day of a credit-bearing course

-Failure by an admitted student to comply with any of the conditions listed above may result in the denial or revocation of admission and/or may constitute a violation of the Honor Code.
+Failure by an admitted student to comply with any of the conditions listed above may result in the denial or revocation of admission and/or may constitute a violation of the Student Code of Conduct.

-A. UNC Kenan-Flagler Undergraduate Students
+A. UNC Undergraduate Students

-Currently enrolled UNC-Chapel Hill Undergraduate students who: 1) have been admitted to the MAC Program, 2) have accepted an offer of admission by paying their deposit and 3) plan to matriculate as a student in good standing into the graduate program must comply with the following conditions expected of all UNC Kenan-Flagler MAC students.
+Currently enrolled UNC-Chapel Hill Undergraduate students who: 1) have been admitted to the MSM Program, 2) have accepted an offer of admission by paying their deposit and 3) plan to matriculate as a student in good standing into the graduate program must comply with the following conditions expected of all UNC Kenan-Flagler MSM students.

-- UNC Kenan-Flagler Undergraduate Business majors must earn at least a 3.0 GPA in both the fall and spring semester of their final year in order to enter the MAC Program. - Know and comply with the Career Services Policies and initiate clarification if needed.
+- UNC undergraduates must earn at least a 3.0 GPA in both the fall and spring semester of their final year in order to enter the MSM Program. - Know and comply with the Career Services Policies and initiate clarification if needed.

-Failure by an admitted student to comply with any of the conditions listed may result in the denial or revocation of admission and/or may constitute a violation of the Honor Code.
+Failure by an admitted student to comply with any of the conditions listed may result in the denial or revocation of admission and/or may constitute a violation of the Student Code of Conduct.

-2.2: The Honor Code
+2.2: The Student Code of Conduct